HenkWillcock/SWEN301ArchitectureProject/Essay.md

 private Move castle(King king, Cell to);
 private Move promotePawn(Pawn pieceToMove, Cell from, Cell to);
 ```

 A major problem with this class is its size.
+Lots of behaviour implemented in this class could potientially be moved to other classes.
 If methods could be moved out of this class it would reduce the complexity of this class and of the program as a whole.

 Potiential changes: